You've got questions, we've got answers.

 Please do not use halogen bulb shields with EmeryAllen or any other miniature LED lamps.
 This will cause premature failure due to overheating and void our warranty.

-New products: If you are unhappy with any product for any reason call us for a refund and return instructions.
-A customer may request to return the merchandise for a credit within 30 days of the invoice date.
-A restocking charge of 20% will apply to all items returned past the 30 day window in which EmeryAllen has made no error in shipping.
+A customer must return the merchandise for a credit within 30 days of the invoice date.
 All returns must arrive in the original packaging.
 All freight charges for the return of goods are to be paid by the customer.
-The item must be new and unused.
+The item must be new/unused and in resellable condition.
 Once we receive the item(s), we will issue a refund.
 Shipping to and from won’t be refunded.

 No products will be accepted for return which are more than 30 days after the date of purchase.